therealtrex/GCP-GDIMacGyver/content/Lab1_gcpaddon/lab_1_gcp_ta.en.md

 | rename data.protoPayload.response.project_id as Project
 | table _time, "Principal Email", "Source IP", "User Agent", Project, "Service Account Email"
 ```
+>[!TIP]
-- Who was the person creating the splunk-ta services account??
+> Who was the person creating the splunk-ta services account??
 It was us!
 Trick question!

-- Ok, so now we want to find out Who created a service account and which IP it came from?
+### Now we want to find out Who created a service account and which IP it came from?
 - Copy and paste the SPL below into a new search.

 ```text